The Hart Dynasty

 The Hart Dynasty was a Canadian professional wrestling stable who appeared in World Wrestling Entertainment (WWE).
 The unit consisted of the tag team of Tyson Kidd and David Hart Smith, and Natalya as a manager.
-The group was named due to the connection of all three wrestlers to the Hart wrestling family; David Hart Smith is the son of Davey Boy Smith, Natalya is the daughter of Jim Neidhart, and Tyson Kidd trained under Bret Hart and at Stu Hart's Dungeon and is married to Natalya.
+The group was named due to the connection of all three wrestlers to the Hart wrestling family; David Hart Smith is the son of Davey Boy Smith, Natalya is the daughter of Jim Neidhart, and Tyson Kidd trained under Bret Hart and at Stu Hart's Dungeon and would later marry Natalya.
 They are recognized as the final team to hold WWE's original World Tag Team Championship.

 History

 Florida Championship Wrestling (2007–2009)

 In 2007, World Wrestling Entertainment (WWE) launched their new development territory, Florida Championship Wrestling (FCW).
 Harry Smith, Nattie Neidhart and TJ Wilson were moved to the new farm territory, where they aligned themselves and formed the Next/New Generation Hart Foundation (also known simply The New Hart Foundation) and were later joined by Teddy Hart and Ted DiBiase Jr. At FCW's debut show on June 26, Smith won a 21-man battle royal to become the promotion's first Southern Heavyweight Champion.
 Plans to bring the stable to WWE's main roster were made but Teddy Hart was released from his development contract in October.
 Eventually, DiBiase, Neidhart, and Smith, after losing the Southern Heavyweight Championship, were all called up to the main roster, albeit on separate shows, as DiBiase and Smith (using the name DH Smith) were sent to Raw and Neidhart to SmackDown, disbanding the Next Generation Hart Foundation.

 After being drafted to SmackDown, Smith returned to FCW — without debuting on SmackDown — and reformed the stable with Wilson.
 With Neidhart's (renamed Natalya) help them win the FCW Florida Tag Team Championship on October 30, 2008, by defeating Joe Hennig and Heath Slater.
 They held the championship until December 11, when they lost to Johnny Curtis and Tyler Reks.
 After losing the championship, they were once again split up when Wilson (renamed Tyson Kidd) was called up to the ECW brand with Natalya as his valet.